Print friendly version

 Other Names for this Disease

 - Folling disease

 - Oligophrenia phenylpyruvica

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 Phenylketonuria (PKU) is an inherited condition that is caused by toxic levels of phenylalanine in the body.
 If left untreated, this buildup of phenylalanine can cause severe intellectual disabilities.
 Because PKU can be detected by a simple blood test and is treatable, newborn screening is available for this disorder.

 - Phenylketonuria.
 MedlinePlus Web site.
 October 10, 2007; http://www.nlm.nih.gov/medlineplus/phenylketonuria.html.
 Accessed 3/3/2008.

 - The Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) provides information related to the health of children, adults, and families.
 Click on the link to view information on this topic.

 - Genetics Home Reference (GHR) contains information on Phenylketonuria.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Human Genome Research Institute's (NHGRI) mission encompasses a broad range of studies aimed at understanding the structure and function of the human genome and its role in health and disease.
 Click on the link to view the information page on this topic.